Incomes Included in Gross Total Income

 Gross Total Income – Income Tax

-Gross Total Income is a cumulative income which is computed under the five heads of income, i.e. salary, house property, business or profession, capital gain and other sources.
-Gross total income is calculated after the clubbing provisions and making adjustments of set-off and carry forward of losses.
+Gross Total Income is a cumulative income which is computed after combining the five heads of income, i.e. salary, house property, business or professional income, capital gains and other sources.
+Gross total income is calculated after giving effect to the clubbing provisions and making adjustments of set-off and carry forward of losses.
 In this article, we look at transactions covered under Section 68 to 69D of the Income Tax Act, 1961 which must be included in Gross Total Income.

 Section 68 – Cash/Bank Credit

-This section of Income-tax Act deals with unexplained tax credit.
-It states that any sum credited in the books of a taxpayer for which an explanation is not offered by him/her, or the explanation offered wasn’t found to be satisfactory by the concerned Assessing Officer (AO), the income would be classed under cash credit and may be taxable as the income of the taxpayer for the particular year.
+This section of the Income-tax Act deals with an unexplained tax credit.
+It states that any sum credited in the books of a taxpayer for which an explanation is not offered, or the explanation offered was not found to be satisfactory by the concerned Assessing Officer (AO), the income would be classed under cash credit and shall be taxable as the income of the taxpayer for the particular year.